offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 In this case, computing backwards doesn't mean that the edges go in reverse direction.
 It just means that you're stepping backwards (from SINK) rather than stepping forward.
 So for example, ...

 1. stepping backwards from SINK to A2 is calculated exactly the same as stepping forward from A2 forward to SINK: Pr(SINK→A) = 1.0.
-2. stepping backwards from A2 to B1 is calculated exactly the same as stepping forward from B1 forward to A2: Pr(B→A|y).
+2. stepping backwards from A2 to B1 is calculated exactly the same as stepping forward from B1 forward to A2: Pr(y|B→A).
 ```

 The right-hand graph needs to be slightly modified to allow for backwards computation.
 To get the backwards computation to produce the same result as the forward computation, any hidden state (other than B1) that feeds into a non-emitting hidden state needs to be exploded out: For each outgoing edge to a non-hidden state, duplicate the node and have that duplicate just follow that outgoing edge.
 The duplicate should have all of the same incoming edges.